 Pulsed field ablation for AFib treatment

-Those changes have led to impressive results for AFib patients.
-Clinical data has shown FARAPULSE to be as safe and effective as thermal alternatives, with procedure times that are significantly shorter – results that have been echoed by extensive, real-world data from around the globe.
-What’s more, clinical evidence shows that the FARAPULSE procedure results in fewer unwanted side effects.
+FARAPULSE PFA has led to impressive results for AFib patients.
+Clinical data has shown the technology to be as safe and effective as thermal alternatives, with procedure times that are significantly shorter – results that have been echoed by extensive, real-world data from around the globe.
+What’s more, clinical evidence shows that the FARAPULSE PFA procedure results in fewer unwanted side effects.

-“We haven’t seen esophageal injury or pulmonary vein stenosis in nearly 40,000 cases conducted commercially or in any of our clinical trials,” says Dr. Brad Sutton, chief medical officer of atrial fibrillation solutions at Boston Scientific.
+“We haven’t seen esophageal injury or pulmonary vein stenosis in more than 500,000 cases conducted commercially or in any of our clinical trials,” says Brad Sutton, M.D., chief medical officer of atrial fibrillation solutions at Boston Scientific.
 “Such strong safety and efficacy outcomes make this an exciting development for physicians.”
 Watch FARAPULSE in action in this video:

 With the addition of FARAPULSE, Boston Scientific has one more important tool in the cardiac ablation toolbox, allowing physicians to make a more informed AFib treatment decision for each individual patient.